luk224/portfolio_andres/src/content/projects/050_project_franceska.md

    logo: /logo/mgear.png
 ---

-Creating rigging system for the doctor Víctor, both Body and Facial rigging systems using mGear,
+Developed full body and facial rigging systems for the character Doctor Víctor using mGear, as part of an advanced academy project under the guidance of industry directors at Lightbox.
+Also contributed to the production of a short film featuring the character.